smakosh/old-smakosh.com/content/posts/2018/the-tech-tools-I-use/index.md

 - For Android, I'm using the Google Pixel 2 with a Dbrand dragon skin
   - Android 11
-- For iOS, I'm using the iPhone 13 Pro
+- For iOS, I'm using the iPhone 13 Pro which has become my main phone
   - iOS 15.2

 Previously, I was carrying only a Nexus 6p which I had to stop using due to these [reasons](/pixel-2-review-and-why-Nexus-6p-is-a-bad-choice)